Slains Pursuivant

 Peter Drummond-Murray of Mastrick as Slains Pursuivant at the XXVIIth International Congress of Genealogical and Heraldic Sciences.
 He is shown wearing the tabard of the Earl of Erroll.

-Slains Pursuivant of Arms is a private officer of arms appointed by the Chief of the Name and Arms of Hay – presently the Earl of Erroll, Lord High Constable of Scotland.
-It is believed that the Hay family had an officer of arms since the time that the office of Lord High Constable was forfeited by the Comyn family and passed to the Hays.
-The first mention of Slains Pursuivant is from around 1412 when the Earl of Erroll introduced Slains to a guild in Perth.
+Slains Pursuivant of Arms is a private officer of arms appointed by the Chief of the Name and Arms of Hay, presently the Earl of Erroll, Lord High Constable of Scotland.
+It is believed that the Hay family had an officer of arms from the time the office of Lord High Constable was forfeited by the Comyn family and passed to the Hays.
+The first mention of Slains Pursuivant is in 1404, and again in 1412 when Sir William Hay of Erroll, eighth Chief and later first Lord Hay, introduced Slains to a guild in Perth.

-After World War II, Sir Iain Moncreiffe of that Ilk revived the practice of appointing private officers.
-Slains Pursuivant is senior among these officers because his master ranks before all peers of Scotland.
+After World War II, Sir Iain Moncreiffe of that Ilk revived the practice of appointing private officers among the old Scottish nobility who are known to have maintained their own heralds in medieval times.
+Currently, there are four such appointments recognised by the Lord Lyon King of Arms.
+Slains is the most senior of these, on account of the seniority of his Chief as Lord High Constable of Scotland.
+The others are Endure Pursuivant to the Earl of Crawford and Balcarres (currently the earl's brother, the Hon.
+Alexander Lindsay), Garioch Pursuivant to the Countess of Mar (currently the countess's brother in law, Lt.
+Cdr.
+Laurence of Mar, RN),. and Finlaggan Pursuivant to the High Chief of Clan Donald (currently Thomas Miers WS.).

-The present holder of the office is John Malden.
+The present Slains Pursuivant is Alan Hay.